JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       }
     };

-    // Define function to find probability of survival using Titanic model and then send request to update health function findprobability() {
+    // define function to find probability of survival using Titanic model and then send request to update health function findprobability() {
-      // Get value of inputted numbers and store as firstnumber, secondnumber, thirdnumber, and fourthnumber firstnumberinput = document.getElementById("firstnumber");
+      // get value of inputted numbers and store as firstnumber, secondnumber, thirdnumber, and fourthnumber firstnumberinput = document.getElementById("firstnumber");
       secondnumberinput = document.getElementById("secondnumber");
       thirdnumberinput = document.getElementById("thirdnumber");